accessibility-luxembourg/accessibilite.public.lu/content/en/raweb1/rgaa/criteres/9.2/annexe.md

     title: Info and Relationships
 ---

-#### Particular cases
+#### Special cases

-When the doctype declared on the page is not the HTML5 doctype, this criterion is not applicable.
+When the doctype declared in the page is not the HTML5 doctype, this criterion is not applicable.

 #### Technical notes

-The `<main>` tag can be used multiple times in the same HTML document.
-However, there can only be one tag at all times visible and readable by assistive technologies, the others must have a `hidden` attribute or a style allowing them to be hidden from assistive technologies.
-Please note, however, that the use of a style alone will remain insufficient to ensure the uniqueness of a visible `<main>` tag if style sheets are deactivated.
+The `<main>` tag can be used several times in the same HTML document.
+However, there can only ever be one tag that is visible and readable by assistive technologies, and the others must have a `hidden` attribute or a style that allows them to be hidden from assistive technologies.
+It should be noted, however, that the use of a style alone will not be sufficient to ensure the uniqueness of a `<main>` tag that is visible if the style sheets are deactivated.